 Child benefit and child tax credit: The child must be younger than age 16 (aged 16 or 17 and has left full-time education and does not work more than 24 hours a week; younger than age 19 if a full-time student).
 Eligibility also depends on residence and presence in the United Kingdom.

-Working tax credit: Working (employed or self-employed) for at least 16 hours a week.
+Working tax credit: The claimant must work as an employed or self-employed person for at least 16 hours a week.

 Family Allowance Benefits